risingwavelabs/risingwave-docs/cloud/billing-pricing.md

 ### Developer plan

 The Developer plan offers a fixed-price model.
 After a 7-day trial period, each developer cluster is charged at a flat rate of $99 per month, with no storage or other costs, irrespective of your region.

 #### Pro-rated daily charges

-If you initiate services mid-month, daily charges apply.
+If you initiate, stop, or delete a Developer cluster mid-month, daily charges apply.
 The Developer plan would incur a daily charge of $3.3 in a 30-day month.
 Daily charges are calculated by dividing the monthly fee by the number of days in the month:

 | Month | Price |
 | --- | --- |